KiaJohnson1122/Kia-Johnson-Elk-/README.md

 What aspect of security do load balancers protect?
 Load balances protect against DDos attacks.
 It does this by shifting attack traffic to the cloud.
 What is the advantage of a jump box?
-- Ajumpbox is good becasue you can manage devices in seperate security zones.
+- A jumpbox is good becasue you can manage devices in seperate security zones.
 This allows logging and monitoring on a single box.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the date and system logs.